mever-team/FairBench/docs/images/example_modelcard.md

 | prule | 0.212 |
 | worst accuracy | 0.799 |
 | 80% rule | :x: |

 ## Caveats and Recommendations
-Consider input from affected stakeholders to determine whether the 80% rule is an appropriate fairness criterion.
+- Consider input from affected stakeholders to determine whether the 80% rule is an appropriate fairness criterion.
--Disparate impact may not always be an appropriate fairness consideration.
+- Disparate impact may not always be an appropriate fairness consideration.
--The worst accuracy is a lower bound but not an estimation of overall accuracy.
+- The worst accuracy is a lower bound but not an estimation of overall accuracy.
 There may be different distributions of benefits that could be protected.